-- 1. Insert a USB flash disk that contains BIOS file to the USB port. - 2.
-Turn on the system. - 3.
-The utility will automatically checks the devices for the BIOS file When found, the utility reads the BIOS file and starts flashing the corrupted BIOS file. - 4.
-Restart the system after the utility completes the updating process.
+- 1. Insert a USB flash disk that contains BIOS file into a USB port. - 2.
+Turn on the system.

+The utility automatically checks the devices for the original or updated BIOS file.
+When the BIOS file is found, the utility reads the BIOS file and starts updaing the corrupted BIOS file.

+3. Restart the system after the utility completes the updating process.

-- Only the USB flash disk with FAT 32/16 format and single partition can support ASUS CrashFree BIOS 3.
+- Only the USB flash disk with FAT 32/16 format and single partition supports ASUS CrashFree BIOS 3.
 The device size should be smaller than 8GB. - DO NOT shut down or reset the system while updating the BIOS!
 Doing so can cause system boot failure!

-4.2 BIOS setup program
+3.2 BIOS setup program

-This motherboard supports a programmable Serial Peripheral Interface (SPI) chip that you can update using the provided utility described in section "4.1 Managing and updating your BIOS."
+This motherboard supports a programmable Serial Peripheral Interface (SPI) chip that you can update using the provided utility described in section 3.1 Managing and updating your BIOS.